opnsense/tools/README.md

 * PUBKEY:	the public key for signing sets
 * SPEED:	serial speed, e.g. "115200" (default)
 * TYPE:         the base name of the top package to be installed
-* SUFFIX:	the suffix of top package name (empty, "-stable", "-devel")
+* SUFFIX:	the suffix of top package name (empty, "-devel")
 * UEFI:		"yes" for amd64 hybrid images with optional UEFI boot
 * VERSION:	a version tag (if applicable)